Deasun/snAPP/README.md

 Members can review their order on the checkout page and are asked to input their personal and payment details using the Stripe online payment processing system.

 #### Search
 There are search facilities available for members, alerts, bugtickets and featuretickets.
 Members are encouraged to use the search facility to prevent duplicating feature requests and bug reports.
+When searching bugtickets and featuretickets, search is carried out by 'Title' field.

 ### Features Left to Implement